Muokkaa

 [DllImport("user32.dll", ExactSpelling=false, SetLastError=false)]

-The first parameter, the DLL name, is positional and always comes first; the others are named.
-In this case, both named parameters default to false, so they can be omitted.
-Positional parameters correspond to the parameters of the attribute constructor.
-Named or optional parameters correspond to either properties or fields of the attribute.
+The first parameter, the DLL name, is positional and always comes first.
+The other instances are named parameters.
+In this scenario, both named parameters default to false, so they can be omitted.
 Refer to the individual attribute's documentation for information on default parameter values.
+For more information on allowed parameter types, see the Attributes section of the C# language specification.

 Attribute targets